On June 12, 2023, the Governor signed Public Act 23-28, An Act Concerning Remote Notarial Acts. This Act became effective October 1, 2023.

 - eLicense.ct.gov contains instructions on how to register for an account

 6. Once logged in, select "Online Services" (top right); "Initial Application" and "Notary Public Certification"

 - Follow the onscreen prompts to complete your application.
 You will receive an email that your application has been received.
 You will also receive an email with your new notary certificate once your application has been approved (typically 3-5 business days).

 Notary commissions may be renewed online quickly and easily.
-About 90 days before your commission expires you will receive a letter from our office either by mail or by email, notifying you that your commission is expiring and providing you a PIN to use through fast track renewal.
-If you did not receive this letter or need another one, email us at email@example.com, provide us an email address, and request another renewal notification.
-Please make sure you tell us your name as it is on your notary certificate and, if possible, provide your license number.
-You can look-up that information HERE.
+Approximately 90 days before your commission expires, you will receive a letter from our office, either by mail or email, letting you know your commission is expiring.
+It will provide you with a PIN to use through fast-track renewal.
+If you did not receive this letter or need another one, email us at email@example.com.
+Provide us with an email address and request another renewal notification.

-Please note that a notary commission may only be renewed during the 90 day period before expiration and 90 days after expiration.
-If your commission has been expired for more than 90 days, you will have to request a reinstatement by emailing us at firstname.lastname@example.org.
+Note: A notary commission may only be renewed during the 90-day period before expiration and 90 days after expiration.
+If your commission has been expired for more than 90 days, you will need to request a reinstatement by emailing us at firstname.lastname@example.org.

 If your name has changed, you must complete the Change of Name form and email it to us at email@example.com.
 We will email you an invoice to pay the $15 statutory fee for a name change.
 Once the fee is received, you will receive a certificate by email with your new name.

 Qualifications, Fee & Examination